Downsizing could be the right decision for your changing lifestyle, but there are tax implications to consider. We take a look...

 We’ve got golden rules for decluttering which could help with the transition.

-3. So, given the stamp duty tax charge, is it cheaper just to use equity release?
+3. Given the stamp duty tax charge, is it cheaper to use equity release?

 This depends on the value of the property you downsize to, or how much equity you release, plus how much longer you live.
 For most people, it’s far cheaper to pay the stamp duty.